Bayesian inference in quantum chemistry

 | 3 min read

-For this minimal example, we construct a table of these three data entries:
+Represented numerically, we have a table of three data entries:

 CxC_xCyC_yCzC_zHx1H^1_xHy1H^1_yHz1H^1_zHx2H^2_xHy2H^2_yHz2H^2_zHx3H^3_xHy3H^3_yHz3H^3_zOxO_xOyO_yOzO_zHx4H^4_xHy4H^4_yHz4H^4_zVV